 The pipe organ in Millar Chapel is a 100 rank four-manual Aeolian-Skinner, and one of the most magnificent organs in the region.
-The pipe organ in Vail Chapel is a two-manual mechanical action organ from 1864 (significantly restored).
+The pipe organ in Vail Chapel is a beautiful two-manual mechanical action organ by Casavant Frères.
 We have provided musical suggestions on the website which can be nicely realized on either organ.

 There are basically four parts of the wedding service which call for music:

-The music to which the wedding party enters the church
+The music to which the wedding party enters the church.
+One or two pieces may be chosen to accomodate the nuptial party and bride or groom.

 Sample Music Media